dsuprunov/python-statista-programming-challenge/README.md

   <br/>
   <br/>
-  If you prefer to use PostgreSQL and/or change the location of the input CSV file, please check the `.env` file, and remember to import it into the current environment before running the script(s).
+  If you prefer to use PostgreSQL and/or change the location of the input CSV file, please check the `.docker.env` file, and remember to import it into the current environment before running the script(s).
   <br/>
   In case you decided to use PostgreSQL, please create both the user and the database.
   <br/>